oceanprotocol/docs/core-concepts/roles.md

 ### NFT Owner

 The NFT owner is the owner of the base-IP and is therefore at the highest level.
-The NFT owner can perform any action or assign any role but crucially, the NFT owner is only one who can assign the manager role.
+The NFT owner can perform any action or assign any role but crucially, the NFT owner is the only one who can assign the manager role.
 Upon deployment or transfer of the data NFT, the NFT owner is automatically added as a manager.
 The NFT owner is also the only role that can’t be assigned to multiple users — the only way to share this role is via multi-sig or a DAO.

 ### Manager